material-motion/material-motion/concepts/patterns.md

 **Execution** is the fulfillment of an Expectation.

 How Execution occurs is less important than that it fulfills its Expectations.
-Different systems may be employed to fulfill different Expectations.
+For example, many different systems may be employed to fulfill different Expectations.

 For example, an Expectation of "fade in" could reasonably be fulfilled by a system animation system.